 17. I am an Engineering Senior Design student, and I’m not assigned my actual project until after the Capstone Agreement Form deadline.
 What do I do?

 Fill out the Capstone Agreement Form to the best of your ability with as much information as you have, explain the situation to your Faculty Fellow and your Capstone Supervisor, and submit the signed Capstone Agreement Form by the deadline.
 Then, at the start of your second semester of the Honors Capstone Project, update the project information on the Capstone Proposal Update Form.

 If you have signed an NDA and you believe submission of the Capstone written portion and public presentation would compromise this NDA, you should first consult with your Capstone Supervisor on this matter.
-If your Supervisor agrees with you, they should email Dr. Michael David Franklin (email@example.com) to notify him.
+If your Supervisor agrees with you, they should email email@example.com to notify the Honors College.
 Regardless of the type of capstone project you are completing, you must also write a Scholarly Report of 3 to 5 pages that includes at least: (a) a critical self-analysis of your overall UIC academic experience and how the Honors Capstone Project is a culmination of this experience; and (b) an examination of how the Honors Capstone Project is the outcome of their passion, curiosity, and aspirations.
 More information about Scholarly Reports can be found in the Honors Capstone Student Handbook.
 You should submit the Scholarly Report in the Blackboard course site HON 322 by the end of the second semester.

 Your Capstone Supervisor can provide you with guidance and support.
 Faculty Fellows can also be extremely helpful.
 Of course, you can also bring your questions and concerns to your Honors College academic advisor.